Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.
+- The Giants pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Giants' 4.03 team ERA ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.